An Aldaria Journal

 The girl pleaded and Koraki knew he must try.
 He bent over and pulled a scanner from his leather jacket.
 He scanned the man.
 The results troubled him.
 This man was a magic user but something was now eating him away.
 He turned to the child.

 “He needs sunlight.
 He is dying from lack of vitamin D. Also something is eating his system.
 Whatever it is it’s not affecting me.
 That said I can’t heal him.
 I am sorry,” He stood up, “We have to find milady, understand.”

 “I think she is this way.
-Are you sure she can save us sir?”
-The girl whimpered.
+Are you sure she can save us sir?” she whimpered.

 “I trust her with my heart” He replied.

 He held out his soul crystal.
 Its garnet black colour pulsed in his hand.

 “Sort of.
 Look into it.
 Can you see her, where is she?”
 He asked.

 “She’s fighting some men who are trying to restrain her.
 They are trying to remove her leather armour and she’s fighting them.
 She is winning.
 The cell block is this way, to the left.”

 The girl ran down the hallway.
 Anika burst from her cell with all the fury of a raging storm.
 The men chased after her.
 One scrambled to stand and activated a taser on her.
 She felt the tasers barbs hit her flesh and laughed.
 She ripped them from her armour.

 “Boys, I use to be weak to electricity but, Koraki, he trained me well.
 He shocked me enough I won’t have to fear your weak tasers.”